Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.md

 ## Troubleshooting

-`TypeError: '>' not supported between instances of 'Version' and 'Version'` This indicates that your version of `pip` is below 20.3.
+### `TypeError: '>' not supported between instances of 'Version' and 'Version'`

+Your version of `pip` is below 20.3.
 Upgrade by running `python3 -m pip install --upgrade pip`.

 ## Credits, License